What’s the toughest part of review management?

 A per lead model.
 This option is instantly attractive to most clients, especially when contrasted with sizable retainer agreements from other agencies.
 It’s easy for clients to swallow spending $20, $50 or even $150 for a lead.

-It’s less risky, provides instant results for your clients as an agency.
+It’s less risky, and it provides instant results for your clients as an agency (or as in-house team).

 What about profit?